dr-natetorious/book-Fuzz_Testing/Chapters/7_Mobile.md

-= Chapter 7: The Mobile Connection - API Exploitation
+# Chapter 7: The Mobile Connection - API Exploitation

-_"Their mobile apps are the weak drawbridge in the castle walls."_
+*"Their mobile apps are the weak drawbridge in the castle walls."*

-'''
+---

-== Server-Side Request Forgery (SSRF) Through API Endpoints
+## Server-Side Request Forgery (SSRF) Through API Endpoints

 Your API parameter discovery revealed that several Castle Securities endpoints accept URL parameters for features like report generation, webhook configuration, and external data integration.
 These URL parameters create opportunities for Server-Side Request Forgery (SSRF) attacks that can access internal network resources.

-*SSRF in API Context*: APIs often implement SSRF-vulnerable functionality including:
+**SSRF in API Context**: APIs often implement SSRF-vulnerable functionality including:

-* *Report generation*: APIs that fetch external data for report generation
+- **Report generation**: APIs that fetch external data for report generation
-* *Webhook testing*: APIs that validate webhook URLs by making HTTP requests
+- **Webhook testing**: APIs that validate webhook URLs by making HTTP requests
-* *Data integration*: APIs that fetch data from external APIs or internal microservices
+- **Data integration**: APIs that fetch data from external APIs or internal microservices
-* *Image processing*: APIs that fetch images from URLs for processing or thumbnails
+- **Image processing**: APIs that fetch images from URLs for processing or thumbnails

-=== Systematic SSRF Discovery and Exploitation
+### Systematic SSRF Discovery and Exploitation

 SSRF vulnerabilities in APIs require systematic testing because they often involve complex parameter processing and URL validation logic.